Staten Island Child Support LawyersÂ

-Staten Island Divorce Lawyers Representing Fathers in Child Support Cases
+Dedicated Staten Island Divorce Lawyers for Fathers Facing Child Support

 In New York, parents are obligated to provide financial support to their children until the age of 21.
 A parent's basic child support obligation is set pursuant to statutory guidelines.